-Our primary currency exchange rate risk is associated with the U.S. dollar versus the euro and, to a lesser extent, the U.S. dollar versus the British pound sterling.
+Our primary currency exchange rate risk is associated with the U.S. dollar versus the euro.
 The U.S. dollar value of our foreign currency denominated assets and liabilities will fluctuate with changes in the associated foreign currency exchange rates.
 From time to time, we use derivative instruments to hedge portions of our net investments in foreign subsidiaries ("net investment hedges").
-Gains or losses on net investment hedges remain in accumulated other comprehensive income until such foreign operations are sold or liquidated.
-At September 30, 2016, there were no unsettled net investment hedges outstanding.
-With respect to our net investments in our UGI International operations, a 10% decline in the value of the associated foreign currencies versus the U.S. dollar would reduce their aggregate net book value at September 30, 2016, by approximately \$110 million, which amount would be reflected in other comprehensive income.
+Gains or losses on net investment hedges remain in accumulated other comprehensive income until such foreign operations are liquidated.
+At September 30, 2015, there were no unsettled net investment hedges outstanding.
+With respect to our net investments in our UGI International operations, a 10% decline in the value of the associated foreign currencies versus the U.S. dollar would reduce their aggregate net book value at September 30, 2015, by approximately \$105 million, which amount would be reflected in other comprehensive income.

-In addition, in order to reduce volatility related to certain of our foreign LPG operations, we hedge a portion of their anticipated U.S. dollar-denominated LPG product purchases primarily during the months of October through March through the use of forward foreign exchange contracts.
+In addition, in order to reduce volatility, UGI France hedges a portion of its anticipated U.S. dollar-denominated LPG product purchases during the months of October through March through the use of forward foreign exchange contracts.